Bluebells Of Scotland

 Other Names: Harebell

-Bluebells Of Scotland features delicate spikes of blue bell-shaped flowers rising above the foliage from early to late summer.
+Bluebells Of Scotland features delicate nodding blue bell-shaped flowers rising above the foliage from early to late summer.
 The flowers are excellent for cutting.
 Its round leaves remain green in color throughout the season.
 The fruit is not ornamentally significant.

 Bluebells Of Scotland is an herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.